hyw208/py-site-w-md-files/README.md

 # What is it?
-It's a website using a folder of markdown files.
+It's a website using a folder of sub folders & markdown files.

 # How to run it?